Itangalo/AI-Education/the Book/10 Introduction.md

 2. Can you come up with additional categories of AI pitfalls?
 3. Review the conversation in chapter 1 again and consider where there may be AI pitfalls.

-# 3: Getting started with ChatGPT
+# 3: Getting Started with ChatGPT

 ChatGPT was created and is operated by the company OpenAI.
 To use ChatGPT, you need an account on OpenAI, which you can arrange through the OpenAI website (e.g., [beta.openai.com][2]).
 The account is free, and while a paid service recently became available in the US [^2], there are also a free service available.
 [OpenAI account terms of use][4] state that you must be at least 18 years old.
 The email address you provide must be confirmed through an email sent to that address, and then you are ready to go to [chat.openai.com][5] and start using ChatGPT.